pnnl/NATIG/README.md

 ## How to get started
 1. Have docker installed
 2. clone the NATIG repo
-3. Make sure you have access to the NS3 stash repo at: https://stash.pnnl.gov/projects/HAGEN/repos/ns-3-dev/browse
-4. run the following commands:
+3. run the following commands:
    - cd NATIG
    - ./buildimage.sh
    - Once the docker finishes building successfully, run: ./rundocker.sh